lpoon2/ClassroomLiveStream/README.txt

 We have analysed the rtsp streams published by the server with openRTSP, a command line tool that can be used to verify the integrity of rtsp streams, and received successful play requests.
 If the libstreaming app fails to connect to the server, it is probably because the ANNOUNCE request was declined.
-If this is the case, then it means the formats between the Android device and the server are incompatible.
-This is a fundamental problem, because it would require going deep into the very complex world of encodings and trying to figure out where there are subtle differences in format between the Android Library's .h264 implementation and the server's .h264 implementation.
-Ideally, this should never happen as .h264 and .aac were designed to be highly portable.
+Such errors are likely due to subtle differences in format between Android's libstreaming's rtp and h264/aac implementation and node.js' rtp and h264/aac implementation.
-Again, you can verify that the server does at least successfully accept sources by streaming from any ffmpeg source with the command ffmpeg -re -i input.mp4 -c:v libx264 -preset fast -c:a libfdk_aac -ab 128k -ar 44100 -f rtsp rtsp://localhost:80/live/STREAM_NAME
+Again, you can verify that the server does successfully accept sources by streaming from any ffmpeg source with the command ffmpeg -re -i input.mp4 -c:v libx264 -preset fast -c:a libfdk_aac -ab 128k -ar 44100 -f rtsp rtsp://localhost:80/live/STREAM_NAME

 CODE DESCRIPTION